ZanderBez/MindHaven/README.md

 # About MindHaven

-**MindHaven** is a calm, mobile-first space to chat, reflect, and keep track of how you’re doing.
+**MindHaven** is a calm, mobile first space to chat, reflect, and keep track of how you’re doing.
 It combines a compassionate **Therapy Buddy** chat, lightweight **journaling**, **motivational quotes**, and **voice-to-text** so you can speak or type when it’s easier.

 The conversational experience is powered by a hosted LLM (via the **Groq OpenAI-compatible API**) with a carefully designed prompt that keeps replies warm, brief, and consent-based.